A girl with headphones on in the middle of a dance step.

 6. Spotify music streaming

-Sharing and streaming copyrighted music online remains a hotly debated issue, but Swedish company Spotify has been able to bridge that gap by providing legal online music streaming services as an alternative to pirated music file-sharing sites.
+When Daniel Ek and Martin Lorentzon launched Swedish company Spotify in 2008, they bridged a gap by providing legal online music streaming services as an alternative to pirated music file-sharing sites.

-Started in 2006 by Daniel Ek and Martin Lorentzon, Spotify allows users to listen to and share millions of music tracks to their computers and mobile devices such as smartphones.
-The company estimates that it has 381 million users worldwide, of which 172 million are paying subscribers.
+Spotify offers users not only millions of music tracks, but also podcasts and audibooks.
+The company estimates that it has 675 million users around the world, of which 263 million are paying subscribers.

 7. Three-point seatbelt